© Unofficial Royalty 2024

 Full name: Astrid Joséphine-Charlotte Fabrizia Elisabeth Paola Maria

 Astrid is the sister of Philippe, the current King of the Belgians.
-She represents her brother King Philippe on foreign visits and gives her services to a number of organizations.
+She often represents her brother King Philippe on foreign visits and gives her services to many organizations.
 In 1984, Astrid married Archduke Lorenz of Austria-Este.
-Lorenz is the eldest son of Archduke Robert of Austria-Este, the second son of Karl I, the last Emperor of Austria and has been Head of the House of Austria-Este since 1996.
+Lorenz is the eldest son of Archduke Robert of Austria-Este, the second son of Karl I, the last Emperor of Austria, and has been the Head of the House of Austria-Este since 1996.
 Astrid and Lorenz had five children.

 Unofficial Royalty: Princess Astrid of Belgium